Hypertension Treatment in MA & RI

-- Systolic blood pressure measures the pressure when your heart is contracting and pushing blood through your body.
-This is the top number of a blood pressure reading, and it should be less than 120.
+- Systolic blood pressure measures the pressure when your heart contracts, pushing the blood to the rest of your body.
+On your blood pressure reading, this is the top number, which should be below 120.

-What Causes High Blood Pressure
+What Causes Hypertension?

 - Primary or essential hypertension has no known cause and usually develops over time.
 This is the most common type of hypertension.